linsalrob/sphae/README.md

 - Quality control that removes adaptor sequences, low-quality reads and host contamination (optional).
 - Assembly
 - Contig quality checks; read coverage, viral or not, completeness, and assembly graph components.
-- Phage genome annotation'
+- Phage genome annotation
-- Annotation of the phage genome

-A complete list of programs used for each step is mentioned in the sphae.CITATION file.
+A complete list of programs used for each step is mentioned in the `sphae.CITATION` file.

 ### Install